I Saw the Figure 5 in Gold: Reception and legacy

 The painting was first exhibited at Intimate Gallery, New York as "Charles Demuth: Five Paintings," April 29 – May 18, 1929.
-It is in the permanent collection of the Metropolitan Museum of Art, New York, United States of America (MMA).
+It is in the permanent collection of the Metropolitan Museum of Art, New York, United States of America.
 It is described as a combination of oil paint, graphite, ink, and gold leaf on paperboard.
 Dimensions 35+1/2 × 30 in.
 Demuth died in 1935, at the age of 51 years.
 He bequeathed the painting to Georgia O'Keeffe.
-She donated it to the MMA in 1948 as part of the Alfred Stieglitz Collection.
+She donated it to the Met in 1948 as part of the Alfred Stieglitz Collection.
 The painting has never been sold.

 Roberta Smith described the work in The New York Times: "Demuth's famous visionary accounting of Williams, I Saw the Figure Five in Gold, [is] a painting whose title and medallion-like arrangement of angled forms were both inspired by a verse the poet wrote after watching a fire engine streak past him on a rainy Manhattan street while waiting for Marsden Hartley, whose studio he was visiting, to answer his door."
 Describing its importance, Judith H. Dobrzynski in The Wall Street Journal wrote: "It's the best work in a genre Demuth created, the 'poster portrait'.
 It's a witty homage to his close friend, the poet William Carlos Williams, and a transliteration into the paint of his poem 'The Great Figure'.
 It's a decidedly American work made at a time when U.S. artists were just moving beyond European influences.
 It's a reference to the intertwined relationships among the arts in the 1920s, a moment of cross-pollination that led to American Modernism.
 And it anticipates pop art."

 Robert Indiana, a popular and famous artist from the 1960s onward, painted The Figure Five in 1963.
 It incorporated the three yellow/gold, size-diminishing number fives from Charles Demuth's painting superimposed over a red star.

 Demuth's painting is used as the cover picture of the novel Uncle Petros and Goldbach's Conjecture (1992).
 The painting is included in a book 100 Best Paintings in New York (2008).

 In March 2013, the US Postal Service issued a pane of 12 first-class postage stamps portraying modern art, one of which was Demuth's painting.
 The timing was 100 years after the Armory Show, New York, 1913, which had given many Americans their first look at modern art.
 The stamp set was titled Modern Art in America 1913–1931 Stamps.